 In the event of inclement weather, the student is expected to contact the clinical site to determine the clinic's expectations for the student.
 The University's delay and/or cancellation alerts are NOT to be followed.
-If no licensed physical therapist is available to provide supervision, the student is excused from the clinic.
-Under no circumstances should a student be involved in patient care without a licensed physical therapist on the premises.
+If no licensed physical therapist is available to provide supervision, the student is excused from the clinic. premises.
 Time lost secondary to supervisor absence does not have to be made up.